By Rhys Lawrence

 Founded in 1910, TranzAlpineHoney is family owned and operated company passed down through four generations over 107 years.
 From the outset, we have been committed to producing the highest quality organic products establishing TranzAlpineHoney as one of New Zealand's most highly regarded manufacturers in the organic honey industry.

 Over the years, our range has expanded to now produce high-quality products such as organic Manuka honey, White Clover honey, Rata honey, NZ Bush honey, Kamahi honey, Manuka honey lozenges, Organic Honeycomb and organic health supplements.

-Our organic philosophy and compliance is paramount in everything we do.
+Our organic philosophy and compliance are paramount in everything we do.
 New Zealand has a global reputation for producing food & beverages manufactured within strict regulatory guidelines.
-Consumers are wanting to know about the safety and provenance of products and are becoming more and more informed about regulatory processes which has a knock on positive effect on our sales growth.
-In addition, our bee treatment, process temperature, remoteness of the harvest area, all our honey is traceable back to the beehives, having no synthetic chemicals or any types of antibiotics used in our beehives all influence purchasing behaviours by consumers.
+Consumers are wanting to know about the safety and provenance of products and are becoming more and more informed about regulatory processes which have a knock-on positive effect on our sales growth.
+In addition, our bee treatment, process temperature, the remoteness of the harvest area, all our honey is traceable back to the beehives, having no synthetic chemicals or any types of antibiotics used in our beehives all influence purchasing behaviours by consumers.

 All this, coupled with being a New Zealand organic brand allows us to produce something unique and something which the consumer cannot buy anywhere else.

 Increased consumer demand for organic produce has helped us to diversify our organic honey and honey product range into health and dietary supplements.
 It all contributes - along with the NZ reputation as trusted, safe and natural, to provide us with a very specific and unoccupied market niche.

 Getting noticed in a busy world

 NZ Story helped TranzAlpineHoney put together an amazing video that has given us a unique opportunity to tell our Story; about our heritage, our people and our unique New Zealand organic honey.